 Day 17 – Journey Home:

-After enjoying an activity packed two weeks on the project today you will transfer back to Windhoek airport to begin your journey home or onward travel plans.
+After enjoying an activity-filled two weeks on the project, you will be transferred back to Windhoek Airport in time to catch your flight, or to continue with your own independent travel plans.

 Dates, Availability & Price

 To secure a place on this project a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.

 Select a duration below to see the available start dates.

 The aim of this project is to preserve and conserve the Kanaan ecosystem whilst offering willing and able people the chance to assist in the process.
 Volunteers play a big role in helping to gather the information the project needs to continue to grow its database on the local wildlife, as multiple sets of eyes are better than one!